kquach229/git-demo/README.md

 1. Initialize git - git init
 2. Add the files to staging - git add .
-3. Commit the changes with message - git commit -m "<message>"
+3. Commit the changes with message - git commit -m "...message"
 4. Push the changes on to the local repo - git push

 Popular git commands